-- There is a non-contingent, fully executed (accepted) employment contract or offer letter documented in the loan file. - There is a verbal VOE conducted to confirm authenticity of the employment documentation prior to closing.
+- A non-contingent, fully executed (accepted) employment contract or offer letter is documented in the loan file.

+- A verbal VOE has been conducted to confirm authenticity of the employment documentation prior to closing.

-Minimum Borrower Contribution:
+- Minimum Borrower Contribution:

+- 97%-100% LTV No minimum contribution required.

-- 3% for loans up to \$850,000.
-Not applicable for loans with an LTV 97.01-100%. - 5% for loan amounts greater than \$850,000. - Gifts/grants may be used to satisfy the minimum borrower contribution when all of the following are met: - Maximum \$850,000 loan amount. - Minimum 740 credit score. - Maximum 41% DTI. - Fixed-rate/fixed-payment or ARMs greater than 5 years only.
+- 3% for loan amounts up to \$850,000.

+- Gifts/grants may be used to satisfy the minimum borrower contribution when all of the following are met:

+- Maximum \$850,000 loan amount.

+- Minimum 740 credit score.

+- Maximum 41% DTI.

+- Fixed-rate/fixed-payment or ARMs greater than 5 years only.

+- 5% for loan amounts greater than \$850,000.

-Additional Reserves:
+- Additional Reserves:

-- When employment begins post-closing, the following additional reserve requirement applies: - Reserves are required for each month after the Note date until employment begins.
+- When employment begins post-closing, the following additional reserve requirement applies:

+- Reserves are required for each month after the Note date until employment begins.

-Other Requirements:
+- Other Requirements:

 - All borrowers must have a credit score.

 - Construction-to-permanent loans and renovation loans:

 - Maximum 97% LTV.

-- Maximum \$1,089,300 loan amount.
+- Maximum \$1,149,825 loan amount.

-- All other Arch MI Standard Underwriting Requirements in section 3 of the Manual apply.

-- DU and LPA documentation efficiencies.
-Manual documentation required.

-- Non-occupant borrowers.

-- Subordinate financing.

-- EZ DecisioningSM requirements.

-- Manufactured homes.

-For items not addressed in this section, the Agency requirement applies.